 The concerns about insufficient progress were driven by recent MMR estimates [3].
 More specifically, the global MMR was 197 deaths per 100,000 live births (uncertainty interval 174 to 234) in 2023, notably higher than the SDG’s target [3].
 Concerningly, this elevated global estimate hides even greater country-specific rates due to substantial country-level inequity, as approximately 95% of maternal deaths occur in low and lower middle-income countries and fragile settings [4].
 For example, Nigeria had an MMR of 993 in 2023 (uncertainty interval 718 to 1540) while Australia had an MMR of 2 (uncertainty interval 2 to 4) [3].
 As a result, only a small subset of countries is projected to meet SDG 3.1 [4].

 The leading global cause of maternal deaths between 2009 and 2020 was haemorrhage [1].
 Studies estimate it caused 27% of maternal deaths globally, with a disproportionate incidence in lower income countries [4].
-Effective haemorrhage treatments exist, meaning many of these deaths were preventable [4].
+Effective haemorrhage treatments exist, that many of these deaths were preventable [4].
 Indirect obstetric deaths, or deaths due to a condition tangential to pregnancy that was aggravated by the pregnancy, caused 23% of global maternal deaths between 2009 and 2020 [4].
-The next most common causes of death during this time period were hypertensive disorders (16% of deaths), abortion (8%) and pregnancy-related infection (7%) [4].
+The second most common causes of death during this time period were hypertensive disorders (16% of deaths), abortion (8%) and pregnancy-related infection (7%) [4].
 Experts predict that, over time, MMRs will decrease and the majority of maternal deaths will be caused by indirect, non-communicable conditions instead of direct complications of pregnancy and childbirth [23].
 A country’s position within this ‘obstetric transition’ has important implications for the choice of strategies used to reduce its MMR [23].

 2.2 Monitoring Maternal Mortality